+Greenville Police Department Criminal Investigations Bureau personnel are not assigned duty shifts which provide coverage on a (24) twenty-four hour basis or on weekends.
+Therefore, call out schedules shall be developed by the Criminal Investigations Bureau Commander to provide (24) twenty-four hour on-call availability.
 In order to ensure a detective is available (24) twenty-four hours a day, the Criminal Investigations Bureau supervisors rotate call-duty as the contact supervisor.
 Weekly, the on-call Criminal Investigations Bureau supervisor's contact information is distributed department-wide.
 Any unexpected changes prior to the upcoming week regarding the CIB contact supervisor are immediately relayed department-wide.
-The on-duty supervisor shall be responsible for determining if an on-call Criminal Investigations Bureau supervisor should be called.
-Once the on-call Criminal Investigations Bureau supervisor is contacted, that supervisor is responsible for authorizing contact of the on-call CIB personnel if the situation is deemed necessary.
+The on-duty supervisor shall be responsible for determining if an on-call Criminal Investigations Bureau supervisor is contacted, that supervisor is responsible for authorizing contact of the on-call CIB personnel if the situation is deemed necessary.
 Responsibilities of the Criminal Investigations Bureau supervisors and personnel on-call include: